Canop/broot/website/docs/index.md

 <img src="img/vache.svg" height=140px title="You're a talented drawer ?
 You wish to contribute to open-source ?
 You know how to draw a goat chewing a tree branch ?
 And make it a lovely and readable logo ?
 GIMME!">
 </p>

-# Get an overview of a directory, even a big one:
+# Get an overview of a directory, even a big one

 ![overview](img/20190128-overview.png)